szczyglis-dev/py-gpt/README.md

 The plugin allows calling experts in any chat mode.
 This is the inline Experts (co-op) mode.

-See the `Mode -> Experts` section for more details.
+See the `Work modes -> Experts` section for more details.

 ## GPT-4 Vision (inline)